02 March, 2020

 The Tower of London might just be the most haunted place in England.
 It's also wreathed in tales of kings, queens, beheadings, and priceless jewels.

-British Airways, Lufthansa, Virgin Atlantic, Iberia, KLM, Delta, Austrian Airlines, Finnair, United, JetBlue, Aer Lingus, TAP AIR PORTUGAL, Alaska Airlines, American Airlines and Brussels Airlines have direct flights to London from the United States of America.
+British Airways, Lufthansa, Virgin Atlantic, Iberia, KLM, Delta, Austrian Airlines, Finnair, United, JetBlue, Aer Lingus, TAP AIR PORTUGAL, Alaska Airlines and American Airlines fly direct to London from the United States of America.

-Cathay Pacific is the best airline to fly from the United States of America to London.
-British Airways is the best if you would like direct flights.
-The best budget airline is JetBlue.
+The best airline to fly from the United States of America to London is Singapore Airlines.
+British Airways is the best if you want non-stop flights.
+JetBlue is the best low-cost airline.